R7038XX/gemini-flow/docs/test-results/MCP_FINAL_STATUS.md

 1. All 17 SPARC modes are available as tools
 2. Each mode executes with mode-specific prompts and tools
 3. The implementation supports both:
-   - Real Claude CLI execution (when available)
+   - Real Gemini CLI execution (when available)
-   - Template-based fallback (when Claude CLI unavailable)
+   - Template-based fallback (when Gemini CLI unavailable)

 ## Testing